strapi/community-content/tutorials/GUIDELINES.md

 # Strapi Article Guidelines

 These guidelines will help you to have your article published on Strapi.
-We do not post articles that don't follow our guidelines.

 ## Article
 If you read this, you are interested by writing articles for strapi and that's great!